mozilla-extensions/xpi-manifest/docs/adding-a-new-xpi.md

     would have the test tasks `test`, `test:foo`, and `lint`.

     - The `test` script will be run in release build graphs.
-All test or lint scripts will be run on push or PR.
+All test and lint scripts will be run on push or PR.

+    - Similar to the builds, these tests will only be scheduled when changes are detected in these casees:
+      - `.taskcluster.yml`
-    - Similar to the builds, these tests will only be scheduled when `.taskcluster.yml`, a file under `taskcluster/`, or a file under the package directory have been changed since the previous test run.
+      - a file under `taskcluster/`
+      - or a file under the package directory have been changed since the previous test run.

 ## Enabling releases